Capture and observations

 - use

-latest_from_streamwhen one stream-local selection is sufficient - have one external client materialize with explicit
+latest_from_streamwhen one stream-local selection is sufficient - use

-stream_id and seq_no, and it can now list, materialize, and schedule by source_id + stream_id.
-It does not yet perform arbitrary metadata grouping or multi-stream capture-session reconstruction on its own.
-Documentation and integrations should therefore avoid promising automatic grouped call reconstruction on the daemon side.
+stream_id and seq_no, and it can now list, materialize, and schedule by source_id + stream_id or by an explicit capture_group_id.
+It does not perform arbitrary metadata queries or infer capture-session structure beyond the supported group field.

 Those fields are selection and filtering aids today.
-The default materialization context does not automatically turn stream_id, seq_no, or arbitrary caller metadata into grouped prompt-visible semantics.
+The default materialization context surfaces selected stream and group metadata, but arbitrary caller metadata is still treated as untrusted observed context.

 Materialization defaults